Anay-Cognistx/Webscraping-scripts/README.md

 - Extracts text from the accessibility mode in a cleaner and summarized format
 - Overall simpler and less computationally expensive

+Currently, the selenium-readibility.py script outputs 2 .txt files in an "output" directory, one of the old implementation and one of the new, for the same specified url.

 Comparison on URL: https://flypittsburgh.com/pittsburgh-international-airport/parking/#parking-options